LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 any other context.

 ### Literals and Symbols
-Several instructions take a literal value as an argument; this can be a decimal number *(more radices coming soon) or a combination of operations on another literal.
-Currently only the byte selection operator is supported, denoted `$`.
+Several instructions take a literal value as an argument; this can be any mathematical expression of numeric literals and symbols.
+Generally speaking, assignment of symbols is not recursive; more detail may be found in Appendix B.
-The expression `N$M` is equal to the Mth byte of N, with 0 representing the least-significant byte; in this operation M must be a decimal number and cannot contain other symbols.

 Symbols may be defined in one of three ways:
 * Placing a label `name:` in the program sets the value of the symbol "name" to the address of the first instruction following the label.
 * The macro `@define name <value>` sets the value of the symbol "name" to the given value.
-This assignment is not recursive; it may depend on any label or any `@define` before it in the program, but not itself or any `@define` after it.
+This assignment is not recursive.
-* The macro `@static <amount> name` reserves `amount` bytes at the bottom of RAM for static variables, and creates a symbol `name` containing the address of the first byte of the reserved region.
+* The macro `@static name <amount>` reserves `amount` bytes at the bottom of RAM for static variables, and creates a symbol `name` containing the address of the first byte of the reserved region.